“Are we there yet?” “I have to go to the bathroom!” “I want a Happy Meal NOW!” “No, I want Taco Bell!!”

 At the end, he asked me a question in complete sincerity: “Family meetings sound great, but where could we possibly find the time to do them?”

-In a New York Times article published last week, a journalist recalls how he once commented to Steve Jobs that his kids must love the iPod.
+In a New York Times article, a journalist recalls how he once commented to Steve Jobs that his kids must love the iPod.
 Surprisingly Jobs replied bluntly, “They haven’t used it.
 We limit how much technology our kids use at home.”
 Jobs knew firsthand the potential dangers of technology.

 But how did he avoid having a mutiny on his hands?
 His kids’ friends probably expected that anyone in the Jobs family would have the latest, greatest stuff, and that time at their house would be an electronic frolic from start to finish.